zyedidia/micro/runtime/help/options.md

 	default value: `false`

-* `tabsize`: sets the tab size to `option`
+* `tabsize`: the size in spaces that a tab character should be displayed with.

 	default value: `4`

-* `tabstospaces`: use spaces instead of tabs
+* `tabstospaces`: use spaces instead of tabs.

 	default value: `false`

-* `termtitle`: defines whether or not your terminal's title will be set by micro when opened.

-	default value: `false`

-* `useprimary` (only useful on *nix): defines whether or not micro will use the primary clipboard to copy selections in the background.
-This does not affect the normal clipboard using Ctrl-C and Ctrl-V.
+* `useprimary` (only useful on unix): defines whether or not micro will use the primary clipboard to copy selections in the background.
+This does not affect the normal clipboard using Ctrl-c and Ctrl-v.

 	default value: `true`

 ---

 Plugin options: all plugins come with a special option to enable or disable them.
-THe option is a boolean with the same name as the plugin itself.
+The option is a boolean with the same name as the plugin itself.

 Any option you set in the editor will be saved to the file ~/.config/micro/settings.json so, in effect, your configuration file will be created for you.
 If you'd like to take your configuration with you to another machine, simply copy the settings.json to the other machine.